shykes/melvin/README.md

 - Cross-language extensions.
 Add your own modules in any language.
 - Platform-independent.
 No infrastructure lock-in!
 Runs on any hosting provider that can run containers.

-These features are achieved by using the [Dagger Engine](https://dagger.io) as a runtime.

-Dagger is the only dependency for Melvin.
-No other tooling or programming environment is required: the entire environment is containerized, for maximum portability.
+Dagger and your IDE are the only dependency for developing and running these modules.
+The entire environment is containerized, for maximum portability.

+## Community

+Building AI agents on Dagger is an exciting new use case, *that still has rough edges*.
+We strongly recommend [joining our Community discord](https://discord.gg/KK3AfBP8Gw).
+The Dagger community is very welcoming, and will be happy to answer your questions, discuss your use case ideas, and help you get started.

+Do this now!
+It will make the rest of the experience more productive, and more fun.

+See also [this Twitter thread](https://x.com/solomonstre/status/1891205257516003344) for examples, discussions and demos.

 ## Examples